devcontainers/devcontainers.github.io/_implementors/templates-distribution.md

 ## <a href="#distribution" name="distribution" class="anchor"> Distribution </a>

 There are several supported ways to distribute Templates.
-Distribution is handled by the implementing packaging tool.
+Distribution is handled by the implementing packaging tool such as the **[Dev Container CLI](https://github.com/devcontainers/cli)** or **[Dev Container Publish GitHub Action](https://github.com/marketplace/actions/dev-container-publish)**.

 A user can add a Template in to their projects as defined by the [supporting tools](/supporting#supporting-tools-and-services).

 ### <a href="#oci-registry" name="oci-registry" class="anchor">OCI Registry</a>

 An OCI registry that implements the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec) serves as the primary distribution mechanism for Templates.